cladkins/piosk-ubuntu/README.md

 ## How It Works

 1. **Autologin**: The system automatically logs in to the desktop on boot
+2. **Smart Startup**: The `runner-smart.sh` script detects the last used mode and starts either single-screen or multi-screen mode
-2. **Autostart**: The kiosk application starts automatically when the desktop loads
+3. **Autostart**: The kiosk application starts automatically when the desktop loads
-3. **Web Dashboard**: Nginx serves the management interface on port 80
+4. **Web Dashboard**: Nginx serves the management interface on port 80
-4. **Tab Rotation**: Chromium cycles through configured URLs in kiosk mode
+5. **Tab Rotation**: Chromium cycles through configured URLs in kiosk mode
-5. **Configuration**: Changes made through the web interface are saved and applied on reboot
+6. **Configuration**: Changes made through the web interface are saved and applied immediately
+7. **Mode Persistence**: The system remembers which mode was active and restores it after reboot
-6. **Power Management**: Screen saver, auto logout, and power management are automatically disabled
+8. **Power Management**: Screen saver, auto logout, and power management are automatically disabled

 ## Power Management